tfistiak/tektontrades.co/content/english/_index.md

       - "Clear, concise, and prompt communication"
       - "Fair pricing"
       - "Small business fit and feel -- **We take care of you because it's the right thing to do**"
-      - "Built with cutting-edge technology to keep your projects like new for generations"
+      - "Built with inudstry leading technology to keep your projects like new for generations"
     button:
       enable: false
       label: ""